 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 When multiple sclerosis or its variants present with clinical and radiographic features of a brain tumor, this is referred to as tumefactive multiple sclerosis or tumefactive demyelinating lesions.
 Tumefactive demyelinating lesions often pose a diagnostic challenge.
 In this article, the authors discuss the spectrum of central nervous system inflammatory demyelinating disease that can have a tumefactive clinical or radiographic presentation, including Marburg acute multiple sclerosis, Balo concentric sclerosis, and Schilder disease.
 Tumefactive demyelinating lesions occurring in association with autoimmune diseases (eg, Sjogren disease, lupus erythematosus, neuromyelitis optica, MOG-antibody associated disease), infectious diseases (eg, HIV), malignancy (eg, renal cell carcinoma), related to drugs (eg, tacrolimus, fingolimod), and postinfectious conditions (eg, acute disseminated encephalomyelitis, acute hemorrhage leukoencephalitis) are not included.
-This updated review adds information on new approaches to help differentiate tumefactive demyelinating lesions from malignancies using a range of imaging techniques and a reported case of initial presentation of multiple sclerosis with a tumefactive demyelinating lesion during pregnancy.
+This updated review adds information from retrospective reviews, case series, and epidemiological studies.

 • Tumefactive demyelinating lesions can be caused by a number of diseases, including multiple sclerosis.
 It is important to recognize that use of the terms tumefactive demyelinating lesions and tumefactive multiple sclerosis in the literature is not standardized and can cause confusion.